agritask/publictest/README.md

 Completing each test isn't a mandatory - there is no fail in non-acquaintance, we're just probing you current knowledge limits.
 Two completed tests is a must, more — up to you.

+Bonus tracks order isn't a mandatory and not linked to each other.
+Bonus tracks are linked only to the parent test.

 Make a Pull Request when you're ready.

 Don't forget to put your CV in the root.